fenago/tableau-server/md/sites/Synchronize External Directory Groups in a Site - Tableau.md

 Synchronize External Directory Groups in a Site
 ===============================================
-At any time, you can synchronize an external directory (such as Active Directory) group with [Tableau Server]{.VariablesProductName} to ensure new users in the external directory are also added in [Tableau Server]{.VariablesProductName}.
+At any time, you can synchronize an external directory (such as Active Directory) group with [Tableau Server] to ensure new users in the external directory are also added in [Tableau Server].
 You can synchronize individual groups or multiple groups at once.

 **Note**: In the context of user and group synchronization, Tableau